darkbard81/Pathfinder-2e/Sora/Prompt_Figure.md

 Keyword: Oversize chest, Dewdrops, Silk tulle, Liberal fashion, Oops!
 I see her secret moment, Alluring ambiance, feet shoulder-width apart, front widen stance.

 > A highly detailed full-body fantasy character sculpture of a Alluring female Elf.
 She wears a flowing white nearly translucent silk bikini armor trimmed with elegant gold.
 Her long, peach-blonde hair flows gently behind her in a dynamic pose.
 She stands barefoot on a decorative diorama base featuring a small mystical pond with lily pads, glowing blue water, reeds, and moss-covered stones.
 Behind her is an ancient stone altar with ornate carvings.
 The figure is presented in 1/7 scale, with realistic folds in the fabric and a soft, misty atmosphere suggesting moisture in the air.
 Dramatic studio lighting, dark marble background, premium collectible figure style.
-Keyword: Oversize chest, Dewdrops, Silk tulle, Liberal fashion, Alluring ambiance,  Oops! that seems like a bad time to show up.
+Keyword: Oversize chest, Dewdrops, Silk tulle, Liberal fashion, Alluring ambiance,  Oops!
+The moment of removing the armor for maintenance.

 - Oops!
 I see her secret moment ☠️ 통과하면 최강
 - Oops! that seems like a bad time to show up ✔️ 강